embroider-build/ember-auto-import/docs/upgrade-guide-2.0.md

 ### Mandatory top-level auto-import

 When used by an addon, ember-auto-import 2.0 will assert that the top-level app package has ember-auto-import >= 2.0.
-Therefore, addons that upgrade to ember-auto-import 2.0 should do their own semver major releases.
+Therefore, addons that upgrade to ember-auto-import 2.0 should do their own semver major releases, and document that they now require ember-auto-import 2.0 in the app.
+This implies that semver major releases are needed recursively up the dependency chain if an addon is using an addon that upgrades to ember-auto-import 2.0.

 There are too many top-level concerns governed by auto-import to continue to sneak it in via addons, without giving the app any control over the version range.
 Also, ember-auto-import is effectively a polyfill for Embroider, which will become the default for new apps in ember-cli 3.27.
 So apps should be moving toward working with ember-auto-import if they haven't already.